-The ADAT optical input of the Fireface 400 is fully compatible with all ADAT optical outputs.
+The ADAT optical inputs of the Fireface 800 are fully compatible with all ADAT optical outputs.
 RME's unsurpassed Bitclock PLL prevents clicks and drop outs even in extreme varipitch operation, and guarantees a fast and low jitter lock to the digital input signal.
 A usual TOSLINK cable is sufficient for connection.
 More information on Double Speed (S/MUX) can be found in chapter 37.5.

-ADAT In
+ADAT1 In

-Interface for a device sending an ADAT signal to the Fireface 400.
+Interface for the first or only device sending an ADAT signal to the Fireface 800.
 Carries the channels 1 to 8.
 When receiving a Double Speed signal, this input carries the channels 1 to 4.